A Major Cause for Obesity and Chronic Disease

 * In 2009, more than 50 percent of all Americans consume one-half pound of sugar PER DAY — translating to a 180 pounds of sugar per year!

-Most infant formula has the sugar equivalent of one can of Coca-Cola, so babies are being metabolically poisoned from day one if taking formula.
+Most infant formula has the sugar equivalent of one can of Coca-Cola, so babies are being metabolically poisoned from day one when fed with formula.

 Making matters worse, all of the fiber has been removed from processed foods, so there is essentially no nutritive value at all.